superform-xyz/super-vaults/README.md

 `make test-steth` for testing lido's stEth

-... (check the Makefile for more)
+(see MakeFile)

 # Structure

-Each protocol resides inside of a separate directory.
-For a single protocol we expect to see many different wrappers.
-Starting from the most basic, allowing only zapIn/zapOut of the non-ERC4626 Vault through the ERC4626 interface, ending on the reinvesting strategies or levaraged position management.
-If you plan on adding your own wrapper or standalone ERC4626 Vault, PR with the whole directory following established structure.
+Each protocol is hosted inside of a separate directory.
+For a single protocol we expect to see many different types of ERC4626 Vaults and Wrappers/Adapters.
+Starting from the most basic, allowing only zapIn/zapOut to the non-ERC4626 Vault through the ERC4626 interface, ending on complex yield focused applications.
+If you plan on adding your own wrapper or standalone ERC4626 Vault, create a PR with the whole directory and follow existing root directory structure, for example

-# Disclaimer

-This is still work in progress.
-There are on-going standarization efforts for this repository with an end goal of providing all the neccessary toolkit and templates for working with ERC4626.
+    .
+    ├── protocol-name
+      ├── interface
+      ├── test
+      ├── vault-implementation-1
+      ├── vault-implementation-2
+      ├── ExampleVault.sol